VETERINARY MEDICINE

 PHARMACOLOGICAL ACTION

 Naltrexone is a synthetic congener of oxymorphine.
 As a pure opioid antagonist, naltrexone does not possess opioid agonistic properties and exhibits minimal pharmacological activity.
 It has a high affinity for µ-opioid receptors in the central nervous system and shows a similar affinity for κ--receptors in the brain and spinal cord, and δ-receptors in the spinal cord and peripheral nervous system.
 The primary pharmacological action of naltrexone is to displace both exogenous opioids and endogenous opioid neurotransmitters from these opioid receptors and inhibit the effect of subsequent opioid administration.
 It thereby reverses and inhibits the pharmacological effects of opioid agonists present in the body.
-The magnitude and duration of opioid antagonism with naltrexone is dose dependent and re-narcotization has been observed when naltrexone was under-dosed.
+The magnitude and duration of opioid antagonism with naltrexone is dose-dependent and re-narcotization has been observed when naltrexone was under-dosed.

 PHARMACOKINETIC AND PHARMACODYNAMIC PROPERTIES